Self-similarity and the direct (enstrophy) cascade in two-dimensional fluid turbulence: Introduction

-More recent studies have identified straining regions of large-scale flows, rather than vortices, as playing a key role in the direct cascade.
-Numerical results of \citet{chen2003} suggest that the primary physical mechanism behind the direct cascade is ``vortex thinning,'' i.e., steepening of the vorticity gradients in strain-dominated regions of the flow.
+More recent studies have identified straining (or hyperbolic) regions of large-scale flows, rather than vortices (or elliptic regions), as playing a key role in the direct cascade.
+Numerical results of \citet{chen2003} confirmed the conjecture of \citet{kraichnan1971} that the primary physical mechanism behind the direct cascade is ``vortex thinning,'' i.e., steepening of the vorticity gradients in strain-dominated regions of the flow.
 This picture is supported by the experimental studies of \citet{kelley2011} and \citet{liao2015} which found that, at small scales, the spectral fluxes of both the energy and the enstrophy are enhanced in regions that are predominantly straining.
 This relation is particularly clear in numerical simulations of body-forced turbulence on a square doubly periodic domain where the large-scale flow at high Reynolds numbers ($Re$) is dominated by a pair of counter-rotating vortices, and vorticity filaments are mostly found in the straining regions \citep{zhigunov2022}.
 The presence of pronounced coherent structures in this flow leads to particularly strong deviations from the KLB predictions, with the scaling exponent reaching values as high as $\alpha\approx-5$.
-While convincing, this evidence is qualitative, and a quantitative theory is yet to be developed that can explain and predict the scaling exponents found in both numerics and experiments and their connection to the spatial and temporal properties of coherent structures.
+While convincing, this evidence is qualitative, and a quantitative theory is yet to be developed that can predict the scaling exponents found in both numerics and experiments and explain their connection to the spatial and temporal properties of coherent structures.

-This paper introduces the key elements of such a quantitative theory for bounded flows that reach statistical equilibrium in the presence of driving and dissipation.
+This paper introduces the key elements of such a quantitative theory for bounded flows that reach statistical equilibrium in the presence of driving and viscous dissipation.
 The paper is structured as follows.
 We will start by analyzing the large- and small-scale structures of vorticity that emerge in direct numerical simulations of high-$Re$ 2D flows in Section \ref{sec:dns}.
-Section \ref{sec:selfsim} introduces self-similar solutions of the Euler equation describing vortex thinning in the inertial range.
-The Fourier spectra of these self-similar solutions and the associated energy and enstrophy fields are computed in Section \ref{sec:fourier}.
+Section \ref{sec:results} introduces a dynamical model for small-scale vorticity as well as several classes of self-similar solutions representative of observations and discusses their properties.
 The results are discussed in Section \ref{sec:discussion} and conclusions are presented in Section \ref{sec:conclusions}.